 Do you know all these cool things to do with kids in and around the Macarthur region?
-There is a lot of family fun to be had around Campbelltown, Camden and surrounds.
+There are many, many family-friendly things to do around Campbelltown, Camden and surrounds.

-Check out the list here, with things to do plus info on great places to eat and where to stay if you fancy a staycation.
+You can find out what to do in Cambellltown and Macarthur on the list below, plus info on great places to eat and where to stay if you fancy a staycation.

 This area is just 50 minutes from the centre of Sydney, and well worth a visit.
 Myself and the twins had a stay there recently and really enjoyed ourselves.